web3-authn/tatchi/packages/passkey/src/core/WebAuthnManager/LitComponents/IframeButtonWithTooltipConfirmer/README.md

 ```

 ### Key Notes:
 - **Layering**: IframeButtonHost renders as a direct DOM element under the root.
-Inside its div, an iframe contains EmbeddedTxButton for confirmations and TooltipTxTree for transaction details.
+Inside its div, an iframe contains EmbeddedTxButton for confirmations and TxTree for transaction details.
 - **Clipping**: IframeClipPathGenerator clips a path in the iframe for handling pointer events for showing the tooltip
 - **Interactions**: The iframe isolates content; tooltips and buttons interact within this secure container, with clip-paths applied for styling via IframeClipPathGenerator.